The Zen Count System

 Basics of the Zen Count

-Like all systems for counting cards in blackjack, the Zen Count rests on the idea that high cards, i.e. Aces and 10-value cards, are more favorable to the player, whereas low cards (from 2s through 7s) are more favorable to the house.
-Finding out when more high cards are to be expected, the method transforms blackjack from a negative expectation game to a positive EV (expected value) one.
-In other words, players who manage to apply this system properly in combination with a perfect strategy would be able to increase their theoretical advantage to 1% or even 2%.
+Like all blackjack card-counting systems, the Zen Count is based on the idea that high cards – Aces and 10-value cards – are more favorable to the player, while low cards (from 2s through 7s) favor the house.
+By identifying when a higher proportion of high cards is likely to appear, the method turns blackjack from a negative-expectation game into one with a positive EV (expected value).
+In other words, players who apply this system correctly alongside perfect strategy can increase their theoretical edge to 1% or even 2%.

-Following the method, players assign point values of +/-1 and +/-2 to the different cards in the game.
-This means that the Zen Count is a two-level system as opposed to simpler methods where the only value is either a positive or a negative 1.
-Unlike many other advanced techniques for counting cards, the Zen Count does not require keeping a side count for the Aces.
-Here are the numerical values used for this method:
+When using the method, players assign point values of +/-1 and +/-2 to the various cards in the game.
+Consequently, the Zen Count is a two-level system, unlike simpler counts that use only +1 or -1.
+Unlike many other advanced techniques, it does not require keeping a side count for Aces.
+The numerical values for this system are:

 • 2, 3, 7 – +1